EgecanCogulu/egecancogulu.github.io/_posts/2024-11-11-ab-testing.md

 ### Key Considerations for Bootstrapping:

 The sampled data must be unbiased.
-Bootstrapping assumes the observed data sufficiently represents the underlying population.
+Bootstrapping assumes the observed data represents the population well.
 ## Conclusion
 Bootstrapping is my go-to tool for estimating uncertainty and testing hypotheses, particularly when I am presenting to non-technical stakeholders.
 Through this method, you can: